revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote markdown="1">

-The Angular ahead-of-time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
-Compiling your application during the build process provides a faster rendering in the browser.
+The Angular ahead-of-time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.Compiling your application during the build process provides a faster rendering in the browser.

 </blockquote>
 </details>

 ---

-35. Do you recommend an AOT compiler?
+35.Do you recommend an AOT compiler?
 If yes, Justify.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)